pkuzzy/pkuzzy.github.io/index.md

 ---

 # Biography
 **Zhiyuan Zhang (张之远)** is a Ph.D. candidate, supervised by Prof. [Xu Sun (孙栩)](https://xusun.org), at School of Computer Science, Peking University, Beijing 100871, China.
 He received the degree of Bachelor of Science in Computer Science from Peking University in 2019.
-His research interests include deep learning, particularly robustness, security, and natural language processing, etc. I'm also involved in deep learning applied to quantitative finance.
+His research interests include deep learning, particularly robustness, security, and natural language processing, etc. He is also involved in deep learning applied to quantitative finance.

 # Research Interests
 - **Deep Learning**